freywald/dyd-logos/README.md

 Here is the collection of all official dyd logos, small and large, but all great!

 Previously derived from the official PHP logo by Colin Viebrock.

-Explanation incoming.
+Explanation incoming…

 <br/><br/>